remotion-dev/remotion/packages/docs/docs/miscellaneous/snippets/offthread-video-while-rendering.md

 The following component will only use [`<OffthreadVideo />`](/docs/offthreadvideo) while rendering, but [`<Video />`](/docs/video) in the Player.
 This is useful for attaching a `ref` to the [`<Video />`](/docs/video) tag.

-`Experimental.useIsPlayer()` is used to determine if the environment is a Player.
-Note that this is not an official Remotion API yet that is guaranteed to be stable across patch versions.

 ```tsx twoslash
 import { forwardRef } from "react";